MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

 #### `MsalDurationInL1CacheInUs_1b_histogram`

-Hitogram to capture latency when an L1 cache is used.
+Histogram to capture latency when an L1 cache is used.
 Values are in microseconds for token acquisition through MSAL.

 ##### Metadata